inbo/wmh-analysis/README.md

 To study their migration patterns, the paper makes use of GPS tracking data of 3 breeding populations of _Circus aeruginosus_:

-1. Near the Belgium-Netherlands border in the provinces East Flanders (Belgium) and Zeeland (the Netherlands): 4 tracked birds, data collected by [INBO](www.inbo.be/en), data available at [Anselin et al. (2019)](http://doi.org/10.5281/zenodo.3532941).
+1. **Belgian dataset**: near the Belgium-Netherlands border in the provinces East Flanders (Belgium) and Zeeland (the Netherlands), 4 tracked birds, data collected by [INBO](www.inbo.be/en), data available at [Anselin et al. (2019)](http://doi.org/10.5281/zenodo.3532941).
-2. The province of Groningen (the Netherlands): 2 tracked birds, data collected by the [Dutch Montagu’s Harrier Foundation](http://werkgroepgrauwekiekendief.nl/), data available at [Koks et al. (2019)](http://doi.org/10.5281/zenodo.3552508).
+2. **Dutch dataset**: in the province of Groningen (the Netherlands), 2 tracked birds, data collected by the [Dutch Montagu’s Harrier Foundation](http://werkgroepgrauwekiekendief.nl/), data available at [Koks et al. (2019)](http://doi.org/10.5281/zenodo.3552508).
-3. Southern Sweden: 4 tracked birds, data collected by [Lund University](https://www.lunduniversity.lu.se/).
+3. **Swedish dataset**, in Southern Sweden: 4 tracked birds, data collected by [Lund University](https://www.lunduniversity.lu.se/).

 ## Repo structure